lorin/openstack-hackspace/under-the-hood-volumes.md

 In a production OpenStack production that used LVM, the physical volumes would be actually disk partitions instead of files mounted as loopback devices.

+# iscsi

+OpenStack uses iSCSI to allow virtual machines to connect to LVM volumes on remote systems.

+In a DevStack deployment, the same system is both the iSCSI server and iSCSI client.
+In a production environment the LVM volumes would be located on a different physical machine than the one running the hypervisor.

+Try running the following command to view information about volumes that are being exported over iSCSI.

+    $ sudo tgtadm --lld iscsi --op show --mode target

+The next exercise is [Under the hood: networking].

+[Under the hood: networking]: under-the-hood-network.md